Braltus (Tiotropium)

 Frequently Asked Questions

-Braltus begins to act within 30 minutes after use and the effect should last a full day.
+Braltus begins to work within 30 minutes after inhalation.

 Important Disclaimer